 If it is not handled that way, the third option is that the owner first pays the amount quoted from the vendor to the property manager, and then the property manager pays the vendor.

 This last option is not optimal since it may delay critical repairs for tenants.

 How Much Do Commercial Property Managers Charge?

-According to this source, the range of what commercial property managers charge goes from 4% to 12% and sometimes from 3% to 15% of the monthly rent.
+According to this source, what commercial property managers charge ranges from 4% to 12% and sometimes from 3% to 15% of the monthly rent.

 Calculating the averages of the different percentages above results in an average of 7.25% that commercial property managers charge.

-On top of the general property management fee, some companies add other fees, such as termination fees, eviction fees, lease renewal fees, and/or late payment fees.
+On top of the general property management fee, some companies add other fees, such as termination, eviction, lease renewal, and/or late payment fees.

 How Much Do Condo and Apartment Building Property Managers Charge?